 Are you searching for the latest ferry routes, timetables, prices and itineraries for the Greek islands?
-Here you can find updated information for 2020 about ferry tickets to the Greek Islands, so as to have an idea of your options to start designing your next holidays for Mykonos, Santorini, Crete, Amorgos, Milos, Corfu, Hydra etc!
+Here you can find updated information on ferry tickets to the Greek Islands for 2020, so that you can start planning your next holidays in Mykonos, Santorini, Crete, Amorgos, Milos, Corfu, Hydra etc!

-The Ferryhopper team has prepared for you an overview of the itineraries of the most popular routes to make your search for ferry itineraries and ferry tickets easier and your planning more efficient!
-As soon as the ferry companies release their timetables, you may use Ferryhopper to get quick access to information such as prices and timetables that will help you book your tickets and plan your trip to the Greek islands next summer.
-With Ferryhopper you can find all ferry routes-direct and indirect, organise your island-hopping trip, compare different ferry companies in terms of speed and prices and book online your ferry tickets, with no hidden fees!
+Ferry companies have released most of their timetables for 2020, so the Ferryhopper team has prepared an overview of the most popular ferry routes to make your planning more efficient and your search for ferry schedules and tickets easier!
+You can use Ferryhopper to get quick access to information such as prices and timetables that will help you book your tickets and plan your trip to the Greek islands next summer.
+On Ferryhopper you can find all direct and indirect ferry routes, organize your island-hopping trip, compare different ferry companies in terms of speed and prices and book your ferry tickets online with no hidden fees!

 On this page

 - Announcements of Greek Ferry Schedules

 - From Crete (Heraklion) to Santorini and Mykonos in a few hours

 - How to get from Athens to Mykonos by Ferry

 - How to get from Athens to Santorini by Ferry

 - How to get from Naxos to Amorgos by Ferry

 - Andros - Tinos - Mykonos Ferry Route